keirthana/anbox-cloud-docs/explanation/security/streaming-stack.md

 ### TLS transport encryption

-All network endpoints exposed by the Anbox Stream Gateway are secured with TLS using an 4096 bit RSA key.
+All network endpoints exposed by the Anbox Stream Gateway are secured with TLS using a 4096 bit RSA key.
 The Anbox Stream Gateway strictly enforces TLS 1.3 or later and does not provide backward compatibility with older TLS versions.

 ### Mutual TLS based authentication